-Programs and performances are tailored to satisfy the your needs.
+Programs and performances are tailored to satisfy the individual needs.
 Classes, concerts, and assemblies can involve one or more musicians/instructors, and are often 45-60 minutes in duration, during or after school hours, indoors or out.
-Each is designed to educate audiences at various ages about Africa, its people, its cultures, and its role in the development of the human family.
-This is often accompanied by background music over spoken words, and singing over a gentle, irresistible dance beat that engages the body.
-Audiences are spiritually and mentally transported into a village-life experience, where the value of keeping oneself happy while taking care of others is reinforced through folk music and stories as told to us by our elders.
+Each is designed to educate audiences at various ages about West Africa, its people, its cultures, and its role in the development of the human family.
+This is often accompanied by background music over spoken words, and singing over a gentle, irresistible dance beat that engages the mind and body.
+Audiences are transported into a village-life experience, where the value of keeping oneself happy while taking care of others is reinforced through folk music and stories, as taught to us by our elders.

 African music is at its most authentic and best enjoyed with audience involvement, making everyone part of the show.
 By the middle of the program, audiences are warmed up and ready to participate enthusiastically.
-Bodies and minds are brought together through song and people are up and dancing together.
-Such irresistible and enjoyable performances have brought joy and educational satisfaction to both young and old throughout the United States, Canada, and beyond.What to look for in the program:
+Bodies and minds are brought together through song, and people are up and dancing together.
+Such irresistible and enjoyable performances have brought both fun and educational satisfaction to both young and old throughout the United States, Canada, and beyond.What to look for in the programs:

 • Introduction/explanation of musical instruments.

-• Each song is explained with story and its moral value.
+• Explanations of each song with its story and moral value.

 • Traditional stories with positive social messages.

-• Involvement of children, parents, and teachers as part of performance by encouraging them to sing and clap along.
+• Involvement of children, parents, and teachers by encouraging them to sing and clap along.

 • Description of children growing up in the village and their duties.